 |The Queen and Prince Philip with U.S. President John F. Kennedy and First Lady Jacqueline Kennedy.
 Image: the John F. Kennedy Presidential Library and Museum, Boston|

-Since becoming queen in 1952, Her Majesty has meet every US president from Dwight Eisenhower, a manifestation of the special bond that Great Britain has forged with its closest ally.
-Let is take a step back in time and see the Queen’s American tours and the visits paid to Queen Elizabeth II by American presidents and first ladies.
+Since becoming queen in 1952, Her Majesty has met every US president from Dwight Eisenhower (save for Lyndon Johnson), a proof of Great Britain's ties with the United States.
+Let us take a look at the Queen’s American tours and the visits paid to Her Majesty by different American presidents and first ladies.

 |Queen Elizabeth II and Prince Philip during their visit to the U.S. in 1957.
 Image: Wikimedia|